 Old Home Country Food

 A modest family-run restaurant in the heart of the significant Bazaar.
-You can have your Dal Bhat and traditional Thai dishes there for reasonable pricing.
+You can have your Dal Bhat and traditional Thai dishes there for reasonable prices.
 We ate here numerous times because it was such a tiny space with such a cheerful kitchen.

 Enjoy excellent traditional Nepali cuisine while sitting on the terrace overlooking the main bazaar.
 The Nepali Thukpa soup was delicious.